josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 ********************
 Test Data
 ********************
+Note: Some files are missing due to their large size.
+(Need to update)

 a).
 ‘A1 - Sinogram to test 2D reconstruction’: A stack of 10 sinograms to test the 2D Reconstruction plugin.
 The angle between projection = 0.9 degrees for all images.
-The result is give in ‘A1 - result’ using default settings with GPU acceleration.
+The result is given in ‘A1 - result’ using default settings with GPU acceleration.

 b).
 ‘A2 - cameraman’: A single image used to test the Derive Focus Measure plugin.
 The result should be: 5214128498.854.